 Canadian Experience Class (CEC): For professionals who have already worked in Canada

-Most Express Entry candidates have their applications processed within six to twelve months.
+Most candidates in Canada’s Express Entry system have their applications processed within six to twelve months.
 If an Express Entry profile isn’t processed within twelve months, it can be resubmitted to the Express Entry pool.

 Family sponsorship

-As part of the family class immigration program, Canadian citizens and people with permanent resident status in Canada can request permission for family members to visit Canada or immigrate to Canada permanently.
-As a permanent residence card holder in Canada, you can sponsor the following relatives:
+As part of the family class program, Canadian citizens and people with permanent resident status in Canada can request permission for family members to visit or permanently immigrate to Canada.
+As a PR card holder in Canada, you can sponsor the following relatives:

 *You can only sponsor your brother/sister, nephew/niece, grandson/granddaughter if they: